talha88001/chip-pk-knowledge-hub/electronics-components/hc-sr04-ultrasonic-distance-sensor-with-arduino-esp32-complete-guide.md

 ![ESP32 Wiring](../images/electronics-components/hc-sr04/HC-SR04%20ESP32%20Wiring%20Diagram.png)

-When using an ESP32, reduce the HC-SR04 ECHO signal to 3.3V using a voltage divider before connecting it to a GPIO pin.
+When connecting the HC-SR04 to an **ESP32**, use a voltage divider or level shifter on the **ECHO** pin because the ESP32 uses 3.3V GPIO logic.

 ---